-One of the largest industrial sites in Berlin is located in Wedding, between Brunnenstraße, Gustav-Meyer-Allee, Voltastraße and Hussitenstraße: the former site of electrical company "Allgemeine-Electricitäts-Gesellschaft“ (AEG) am Humboldthain.
+One of the largest industrial sites in Berlin is located in Mitte, between Brunnenstraße, Gustav-Meyer-Allee, Voltastraße and Hussitenstraße: the former site of electrical company "Allgemeine-Electricitäts-Gesellschaft“ (AEG) am Humboldthain.

 Berlin as Electropolis

 It addition to mechanical engineering, it was the electrical industry that had a key influence on the industrial development of Berlin.
 The Berlin-based companies in the electrical industry gave rise to Berlin as an industrial metropolis after 1890.
 Indeed, Berlin became the electropolis!
 The rapid rise of the electrical industry was driven primarily by the electrical company AEG.
 In just a few years after starting in 1895, the company built a complex on Brunnenstraße that was enormous by the standards of the time: the factories of AEG am Humboldthain.
 These plants manufactured electrically-powered motors and machinery, railway equipment, electrical equipment and installation materials, as well as electronic household items of all kinds.

 AEG am Humboldthain